LinkedIn Statistics Every B2B Marketer Should Know

 Over 11 million LinkedIn users have activated Creator Mode.
 This signals a massive shift toward content creation on a platform that was historically about passive networking — LinkedIn.
 More creators means more competition for feed space, but also more engagement overall.
 See how much LinkedIn creators make for a full earnings breakdown.

-LinkedIn influencer posts (from accounts with 10K+ followers) see an average engagement rate of 3.2%.
-That's nearly double the platform average — Socialinsider.
+LinkedIn influencer posts (accounts with 10K+ followers) see an average engagement rate of 3.2%.
+That's nearly double the platform average — Socialinsider 2026.
 Building a personal brand on LinkedIn compounds over time as the algorithm favours accounts with consistent engagement histories.

 Thought leadership content on LinkedIn influences 60% of B2B buying decisions.
 LinkedIn and Edelman found that decision-makers actively seek out and are swayed by thought leadership — Edelman-LinkedIn B2B Thought Leadership Impact Report.
 This is the most compelling argument for executive social presence.